brufinus/fluffy-umbrella/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.
+Ancestry Tree.
+Will hold birth, death, relationship data.
 Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2